Capgemini/microsoft-team-labs/codelabs/alm-development-hub-usage.md

 After the manual activities are complete, follow these steps to resume the merging process.

 1. Navigate to the Power Automate Maker Portal (e.g. https://unitedkingdom.flow.microsoft.com/)
-2. Ensure you are in the correct environment (top left)
+2. Ensure you are in the correct environment (top right)
    ![powerautomate-environment-selector.png](.attachments/alm-hub-usage/powerautomate-environment-selector.png)
 3. Select **Action Items** on the left then **Approvals**
    ![powerautomate-approvals-navigation.png](.attachments/alm-hub-usage/powerautomate-approvals-navigation.png)